aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 = Common Sense

-It is puzzling how easy it is to program a machine to perform an extremely difficult task from the human point of view (such as beating the world champion in chess), and yet apparently so hard to get the same machine to do something that every sane person does on a daily basis without even thinking too hard: using common sense.
+It is puzzling how easy it is to program a machine to perform a task that is extremely difficult for a human being (such as beating the world-champion in chess), and yet apparently so hard to get the same machine to do something that most of us do on a daily basis, without even thinking too hard: using common sense.

 == The Core Issue

 The book "Machines like Us: Toward AI with Common Sense" @brachman2022machines from 2022 presents us with an invaluable overview of this problem, its historical background and its practical and ethical ramifications; it was authored by Ronald J. Brachman and Hector J. Levesque, two eminent researchers in the field of Artificial Intelligence (AI); who are known for their contributions in the fields of semantic networks and logic-based reasoning about beliefs and plans, respectively @kautz2023ronald.

-"Common sense" in the context of AI doesn't mean anything much different from what it means for most of us in our daily life: it is the ordinary ability to posses and make use of non-expert knowledge to achieve ordinary, practical goals.
-Common sense is quite a flexible subset of rationality; it doesn't demand formal study or take above-average intelligence for a person to reason through experiential facts; formulate predictions on the behavior of simple physical systems, or the behavior of other people based on their feelings and goals; and to use this to handle the occurrence of a new or unusual situation smoothly.
+"Common sense" in the context of AI doesn't mean anything much different from what it means for most of us in our daily life: it is the ordinary ability to posses (and make use of) non-expert knowledge to achieve ordinary, practical goals.
+Common sense is quite a flexible subset of rationality; it doesn't demand formal study or take above-average intelligence for a person to reason through experiential facts, to formulate predictions on the behavior of simple physical systems, or on the behavior of other intelligent agents (people) based on the feelings and goals of the latter, and to use these insights to smoothly handle the occurrence of an unexpected or unusual situation.

-The problem of endowing machines with Common Sense is arguably at the core of designing a truly general AI system, not just a very efficient yet specialized problem solver, but rather a system that can stand its ground even in an unprecedented scenario; and unpredictable scenarios as Brachman and Levesque remind us in their book happen much more often than we might think: there are so many unknowns in the real world that the likelihood of a random bizarre event happening is much higher than the likelihood of any specific kind of bizarre event taken singularily.
+The problem of endowing machines with Common Sense, is arguably at the core of designing a truly general AI system, not just a very efficient yet specialized problem solver, but rather: a system that can stand its ground, even in an unprecedented scenario.
+Moreover, unpredictable scenarios (as Brachman and Levesque remind us in their book, and as Nassim Taleb (1960-) reminds us in his 2007 book "The Black Swan") happen much more often than we might think: there are so many unknowns in the real world, that the likelihood of a random bizarre event happening is much higher than the likelihood of any specific kind of bizarre event taken singularily.

 == Common Sense and Natural Language

 Of specific interest to us is the fact that cracking the problem of Common Sense is also an important step in achieving a complete understanding of natural language.
-Natural language, as we know, is highly context dependent; even in short sentences such as one of the examples made in the book by Brachman and Levesque: "The large ball crashed through the table because _it_ was made of steel", to resolve the referent of the pronoun "it", it is necessary to have some generic knowledge of the world: namely that tables are usually made out of wood, and that steel is a harder, stronger material than wood.
-Were the last part of the sentence to change to: "... it was made of wood", then the natural interpretation of the pronoun "it" would also change; in that case, "it" would point to the table, no more to the ball.
+Natural language, as we know, is highly context dependent; even in short sentences such as the example made in the book by Brachman and Levesque: "The large ball crashed through the table because _it_ was made of steel", resolving the referent of the pronoun "it" (the ball), necessitates some generic knowledge of the world: namely that tables are usually made out of wood, and that steel is a heavier material than wood.
+Were the sentence to change to: "The large ball crashed through the table because _it_ was made of *wood*", then "it" would naturally refer to the table, not the ball.

 == The issue of Creativity